mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-As we might imagine, it's possible to configure the pool dedicated to carrier threads using the above system properties.
-The default pool size (parallelism) is equal to the number of CPU cores, and the maximum pool size is at most 256.
-The minimum allowed number of core threads not blocked is half the pool size.
+It's possible to configure the pool dedicated to carrier threads using the above system properties.
+The default pool size (parallelism) equals the number of CPU cores, and the maximum pool size is at most 256.
+The minimum number of core threads not blocked allowed is half the pool size.

-In Java, virtual threads implements cooperative scheduling.
-As we saw for [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/#6-cooperative-scheduling), it's a virtual thread that decide when to yield the execution to another virtual thread.
-In detail, the control is passed to the scheduler and the virtual thread is _unmounted_ from the carrier thread when it reaches a blocking operation.
+In Java, virtual threads implement cooperative scheduling.
+As we saw for [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/#6-cooperative-scheduling), it's a virtual thread that decides when to yield the execution to another virtual thread.
+In detail, the control is passed to the scheduler, and the virtual thread is _unmounted_ from the carrier thread when it reaches a blocking operation.

-We can empirically verify this behavior playing around with the `sleep` method, and the above system properties.
+We can empirically verify this behavior by playing with the `sleep()` method and the above system properties.
 First, let's define a function creating a virtual thread that contains an infinite loop.
-Let's say we want to model a employee that is working hard on a task:
+Let's say we want to model an employee that is working hard on a task:

 ```java
 static Thread workingHard() {